Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Global characterization of equilibria

-Proposition \ref{prop:bubbleless1} states that a unique bubbleless equilibrium exists if dividend growth is sufficiently low.
-Corollary \ref{cor:bubbleless2} states that equilibria are necessarily bubbleless if either the dividend growth or the bubbleless interest rate is sufficiently high.
+Theorem \ref{thm:bubbleless} states that a unique bubbleless equilibrium exists if dividend growth is sufficiently low.
+Lemmas \ref{lem:impossible1} and \ref{lem:impossible2} (which correspond to Corollary 2 and Proposition 2.1 in \citealp{BosiHa-HuyLeVanPhamPham2018}) show that equilibria are necessarily bubbleless if either the dividend growth or the bubbleless interest rate is sufficiently high.